 Due to the COVID-19 pandemic, essential workers and those in the service sector faced multiple challenges.
 Interviewed community representatives shared that when businesses closed, many workers lost their jobs and could not afford housing.
-One community representative said, "with businesses being shut down, people not working, being laid off or losing their jobs has contributed to people not having adequate housing because they can't pay for their rent.
-So they might be couch surfing or living in their cars or just out-and-out homeless on the streets."
-In addition, community representatives shared that businesses such as restaurants and health care settings had staffing issues when they reopened due to workers not going back to work or making career changes due to burn out and the added burden of COVID-19 prevention protocols.
+One community representative said, "People did lose their jobs, they lost income.
+We did try to connect them as much when we could, or they qualified for unemployment, but there were populations out there that did not have access to any type of government benefits because of their status.
+And, so in our affordable housing sites, I would say 10% in any month, people were falling behind on paying the rent."
+In addition, community representatives shared that businesses such as restaurants and health care settings had staffing issues when they re-opened due to workers not going back to work or making career changes due to burn out and the added burden of COVID-19 prevention protocols.